ColOfAbRiX/figlet4s/README.md

          |___/
 ```

-This is an implementation of [FIGlet](http://www.figlet.org/) in pure Scala with integrated fonts,
+This is an implementation of [FIGlet](http://www.figlet.org/) in pure Scala with integrated fonts, minimal dependencies,
-support for Cats' IO and minimal dependencies.
+extensive error reporting and support for Cats' IO.

-This implementation follows the rules defined in [The FIGfont Version 2 FIGfont and FIGdriver Standard](figfont_reference.txt).
+This implementation follows the standard defined in [The FIGfont Version 2 FIGfont and FIGdriver Standard](figfont_reference.txt).

 ## DISCLAIMER